 That business was pulled from right out from beneath my nose.
 After I had invested all of my energy into developing a platform and building a business that was finally starting to pay off after three long years, it was snatched away.
 It’s hard to forgive a person for something like that.
 It’s even harder not to go out and try to ruin that person’s life.
 The funny thing is, even after I decided to let it all go, this individual went around 6 months after the fact and decided to sue me.
 Yep.
 It was awful and horrendous and mind-numbing all at once.

 I was in a bad place mentally.
-I was distraught and upset.
+Distraught.
+Upset.
 I was so angry that I didn’t know what to do.
-I couldn’t begin to describe the slew of emotions that were running through my mind.
-I was on the brink of emotional collapse.
+A slew of emotions were running through my mind.
+And I was on the brink of emotional collapse.
 After working for three years, and ensuring that I took financial care of this ex-business partner of mine by paying him a salary, paying for his housing, his car, his insurance and his expenses, and me forgoing any form of salary or on-going payments, I was left with nothing.
 Zero.
 Zilch.
 Nada.